mantidproject/mantid/docs/source/concepts/calibration/TubeSpec.rst

-The python class **TubeSpec** provides a way of specifying a set of tubes for calibration, so that the necessary information about detectors etc. is forethcoming.
+The python class **TubeSpec** provides a way of specifying a set of tubes for calibration, so that the necessary information about detectors etc. is forthcoming.
 This class is provide by the python file **tube_spec.py**.
 The function **getCalibration** of :ref:`Tube Calib <Tube_calib>` needs such an object.

 Constructor
 -----------

-The construct TubeSpec takes one aqrgument, which is a workspace that contains the instrument with tubes to be selected.
+The construct TubeSpec takes one argument, which is a workspace that contains the instrument with tubes to be selected.

 setTubeSpecByString